Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 If you have to wade out into the water clutching a cooking pot, don't go in like a raging bull; slow, soft steps will avoid churning things up.

-And if you can get away from the shoreline a bit, perched on a log or rock, that's even better because there is less chance of a random pooping event from a passing animal (and I hate to say it, a human in a hurry).
+Even better, if you can get away from the shoreline a bit, perched solidly on a log or rock, that's even better because there is less chance of a random pooping event from a passing animal (and I hate to say it, a human in a hurry).

-Stagnant, murky water has several problems, such as clogging a filter and hosting mosquitoes (never fun to swallow)
+Stagnant, murky water has several problems, such as clogging a filter and hosting mosquitoes (never fun to swallow their larvae).

-If green, algal-y (word invention?) is all you've got, there are other ways to get that water clean enough to drink, so keep reading.
+If green, algal-y (word invention?) is all you've got (looking at you, desert pools that dry up intermittently), there are other ways to get that water clean enough to drink, so keep reading.

 Heavy rainfall

-If you go backpacking enough times, you're going to go through a deluge.
+If you go backpacking enough times, you're going to endure a deluge or three.

 Try to get to your water sources right before a big dump of rain.

-• You don't want heavy run off and turbulence to increase the odds of running into fecal contaminants if you can avoid it.
+• You don't want heavy run off and turbulence to increase your odds of running into fecal contaminants if you can avoid it.

 • And you don't want a clogged filter or a long wait time for debris to settle out.

-Take a good look around your potential water source before you bend over.
+Once you're there, take a good look around your potential water source before you bend over to access it.

 Do you see a lot of footprints, tracks, disturbed vegetation, scuffed up rocks, piles of animal poop?

-Any signs of a campsite or human litter?
+Any signs of a campsite or human litter such as toilet paper or feminine hygiene products?

 These organisms might be brand new to you if you're visiting a new part of the world, or of a particular strain which will challenge your immune system.